-50 Years Ago: The Beatles Record ‘From Me To You’
+The Day the Beatles Recorded ‘From Me to You’

-On March 5, 1963, the Beatles began recording sessions that would yield their third single, ‘From Me To You.’
+On March 5, 1963, the Beatles recorded their third single, “From Me to You.”
 That afternoon, the band ran through seven takes of the tune.
-Written just a few days prior to the session, ‘From Me To You’ found the songwriting team of John Lennon and Paul McCartney moving forward.
+Written just a few days prior to the session, “From Me to You” found the songwriting team of John Lennon and Paul McCartney moving forward.

-“By the time we got to something like ‘From Me To You,'” said Paul McCartney in the Beatles ‘Anthology.’ ”It was nice cause I remember being very pleased with the chord in the middle, which was different.
-It was like, ooo, this is something we haven’t done before.”
+“By the time we got to something like ‘From Me to You,'” said Paul McCartney in Anthology.
+“It was nice cause I remember being very pleased with the [G minor] chord in the middle, which was different.
+It was like, ‘Ooh, this is something we haven’t done before.'”